cjug/cjug-meeting-intro/sections/cjug.md

 ####Join the JCP as an individual.
 Its Free!
 ####Give your JUG a bigger voice in Java
 ####See the link on the CJUG Meetup under Sponsors

---section--
-##Thank you CJUG Officers

-* Freddy Guime    - Community Leader
-* Cedric Hurst    - Director of Sponsorship
-* Josh Juneau     - Director of Meetings
-* Michael Minella - Chairman of the Board